0xSero/partisia-docs/docs/node-operations/run-a-zk-node.md

 However, you might not be able to immediately disassociate tokens if the tokens are currently allocated to ZK work or pending being unlocked.
-If your node currently has tokens allocated to ZK work (see [How to find out what ZK work your node is selected for](#how-to-find-out-what-zk-work-your-node-is-selected-for)), you must wait for the "node allocation end data" of that contract before being able to disassociate the tokens.
+If your node currently has tokens allocated to ZK work (see [How to find out what ZK work your node is selected for](#how-to-find-out-what-zk-work-your-node-is-selected-for)), you must wait for the "node allocation end date" of that contract before being able to disassociate the tokens.

 After tokens have been deallocated from a ZK contract they will be pending unlock for 14 days before being unlocked.
 To ensure tokens will be available for disassociation after being unlocked you can reserve